RayHightower/troop534/source/_posts/2015-04-05-practice-hike-progress.markdown

 comments: true
 categories:
 ---
-{% imgcap middle /images/practice_hike_2015apr04.jpg Scouts and parents from Troop 534. %}
+{% imgcap middle /images/practice_hike_2015apr04.jpg Scouts and parents from Troop 534 "Hey!" %}

 Scouts, parents, and leaders from Troop 534 "Hey!" gathered at Lake Shore Drive for our second Lincoln Trail Practice Hike on Saturday, April 4, 2015.
 <!--more-->